New Book Details Trump’s Transphobic and Anti-Gay Behavior

 Trump also tended to bully those who were gay, not to their faces.
 Instead, behind closed doors.

-In particular, Trump would “belittle” Trump Organization executive Alan Marcus as a “queer” and “bragged that he paid the executive less.”
+In particular, former Trump Organization executive Alan Marcus said Trump would “belittle” another executive that Trump believed was gay as a “queer” and “bragged that he paid the executive less.”

 Additionally, The New York Times reporter explained how Trump would have strange obsessions over whether or not specific people both inside and outside his orbit were gay.